CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/architecture/go-architecture-guide.md

 - One path can handle multiple functions (streaming + recording)
 - Path names are simple identifiers, not complex unique strings
 - Recording filenames are managed independently via MediaMTX patterns
+- Readiness and patching are **decoupled** with an explicit runtime gate

 **Single Responsibility Principle:**
 - Each component has one clear responsibility